S-Limbu/sql-projects-portfolio/practice/analysis/09_repeat_customers_analysis.md

 ---

 ## 🧠 Business Scenario
-The Marketing Analytics Team wants to identify customers who have made more than one purchase.
-These repeat customers are seen as valuable for loyalty initiatives and personalized re-engagement campaigns aimed at boosting retention and Customer Lifetime Value.
+The Marketing Analytics Team wants to **identify customers who have made more than one purchase**.
+These repeat customers are seen as **valuable for loyalty initiatives and personalized re-engagement campaigns** aimed at boosting retention and Customer Lifetime Value.

 ---